expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 ## Configuration

-This plugin does not have any configuration options.
+When using this plugin through higher-level integration packages, you can configure it by passing options to the higher-level package.
 It automatically uses all themes defined in the Expressive Code configuration under the option `themes`.

-Here are configuration examples on how to select themes in some popular site generators:
+Here are configuration examples on how to select themes and add custom language grammars in some popular site generators:

 ### Astro configuration example